ScottY177/ScottY177.github.io/_pages/about.md

 Over the past academic years, I have been actively participating in several undergraduate course developments, including but not limited to designing and developing homework, programming assignment, project, and exams.
 In addition, I also produced material for and hosted discussion sections for DSC 30 (Data Structures and Algorithm in Data Science).
 I have an insatiable passion for helping my peers and students to succeed in their academic journey, especially in programming knowledge and experience.

+Last summer, I joined a research team led by professor [Jason G. Fleischer](https://jgfleischer.com) at the department of Cognitive Science.
+We are interested in using machine learning models to classify memory retrieval types based on data gathered from a non-intrusive and inexpensive device called an electroencephalogram (EEG).
+We mainly focus on understanding and reproducing the original classifier in another programming platform.

+If you wish to know me more, feel free to contact me in any of the following methods down the page.